-Answer: This implies that you are using the wrong cable or wrong cable support, either you are selecting the wrong cable (xpc3, xess, usbblaster, xpc_usb, ft2232), or you are using the wrong implementation for your cable.
-That occurs especially on Altera USBBlasters.
+Answer b: (all other cables) This implies that you are using the wrong cable or wrong cable support, either you are selecting the wrong cable (xpc3, xess, usbblaster, xpc_usb, ft2232), or you are using the wrong implementation for your cable.
+Wrong selection of implementation occurs especially for Altera USBBlasters.
 They have two different implementations, a libftdi based and a libusb based.